Psychology of self: Jungian's Self archetype

-In classical Jungian analysis, the Self is the culmination of several archetypes, which are predispositions of how a person responds to the world.
+In classical Jungian analysis, the Self (typically capitalized in Jungian literature) is the culmination of several archetypes, which are predispositions of how a person responds to the world.
 The Self signifies the coherent whole, unifying both the conscious and unconscious mind of a person.
 The Self, according to Jung, is the most important and difficult archetype to understand.
-It is fully realized as the product of individuation, which is defined by Jung as the rebirth of the Ego back to the original self.
+It is fully realized as the product of individuation, which is defined by Jung as the rebirth of the ego back to the original self.

 The Self, besides the center of the psyche, is also autonomous, meaning that it exists outside of time and space.
 Jung also called the Self an imago Dei.
 The Self is the source of dreams and often appears as an authority figure in dreams with the ability to perceive events not yet occurred or guide one in the present.